 Going to the doctor can be stressful.
-Whether it's for a general exam or a specific illness, there is often so much information to take in that we don't think to ask questions during the visit.
-Sometimes we may even avoid asking them because we are ashamed or embarrassed or because we don't think it's anything to worry about.
+Whether for a general exam or a specific health problem, there is often so much information to process that we don't think to ask questions during our visit or simply feel embarrassed to ask.

-1. What Screenings or Tests Do I Need?
+1. What screenings or tests do I need?

 It's important to be as honest and forthcoming as possible with your primary-care physician.
 Even if you are embarrassed to ask a question, chances are she's heard it before.
 Just remember that she isn't there to judge you; she's there to help you get -- and stay -- healthy.